vcsjones/AzureSignTool/SECURITY.md

 ### GitHub

-Security issues or vulnerabilties should be reported privately using GitHub's vulnerability reporting.
+Security issues or vulnerabilities should be reported privately using GitHub's vulnerability reporting.
 This option is available on the "Security" section in this repository.
 Additional information is available on the [GitHub Documentation](https://docs.github.com/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).

 ### E-mail